pjf/pjf.github.io/tech/_posts/2014-01-22-website-privacy-and-you.md

 doesn't stop you from using the share buttons, it just protects your privacy.
 I recommend you use it.

+*Edit:* On January 25th 2014 I removed AddThis in favour of a static, tracking-free set of share buttons.

 ### Google Analytics

 I use Google Analytics to get an overview of who's visiting my site.